vijaysharm/ehyo-android/README.md

 ++ You also don't want to show an exception when all they want to do is run list
 + FIX: ApplicationRunActionFactoryTest
 + As part of the list plugin, we should be able to provide a filter option
++ Should all actions be named so that output is more legible?
++ Add support for a --debug for verbose printing
++ Move maven search into the Service